qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 The 'layer' of the feature is defined by 'layer' inside GRASS.
 'Layer' is the number which defines if there are more than one layer inside the dataset, e.g. if the geometry is forest or lake.
 For now, it can be only a number, in the future GRASS will also support names as fields in the user interface.

-Attributes can be stored inside the GRASS \filename{LOCATION} as DBase or SQLITE3 or in external database tables, for example PostgreSQL, MySQL, Oracle, etc.:index:`GRASS!attribute storage`
+Attributes can be stored inside the GRASS :file:`LOCATION} as DBase or SQLITE3 or in external database tables, for example PostgreSQL, MySQL, Oracle, etc.:index:`GRASS!attribute storage`

 Attributes in database tables are linked to geometry elements using a 'category' value.:index:`GRASS!attribute linkage` 'Category' (key, ID) is an integer attached to geometry primitives, and it is used as the link to one key column in the database table.